 ABOUT RAFT COOPERATIVE:

-We are a collective of people from around the UK and Europe, living in London and working to establish a housing cooperative.
-We believe cooperative housing is important for collective living and can provide secure and affordable housing that is managed democratically and removed from the private market for the long-term, breaking away from an extractive and profit-driven housing system that pushes people into poverty, insecurity and homelessness.
+We believe cooperative housing is important and can provide secure and affordable housing that is managed democratically and removed from the private market for the long-term, breaking away from an extractive and profit-driven housing system that pushes people into poverty, insecurity and homelessness.
+For many of our members, successfully setting up a housing cooperative is the only realistic way for them to live securely in London for the long-term.

-However, we acknowledge cooperatives are not going to fix the housing emergency alone.
-We like to think of cooperatives as an imperfect raft - a lifeline that can offer safety and security through the precarious, stormy seas.
+We know cooperatives aren’t going to fix the housing emergency alone, but we like to think of cooperatives as a raft - a lifeline that can offer safety and security through the precarious, stormy seas.

 We are committed to:

-• Establishing a housing cooperative through securing existing residential housing;
+• Establishing a housing cooperative and securing residential housing;

 • Creating homes that are sustainable, regenerative and equitably run;